Community Grants

 Yes, organizations that have previously received funding and maintained good standing with the City may be eligible to apply for multi-year funding.
 New applicants must first apply for short-term or one-year funding.
 Multi-year funding requests are considered at the City’s discretion and should demonstrate alignment with the grant’s primary focus areas.
 Organizations interested in multi-year funding are encouraged to outline their long-term plans and objectives within their application.

-Yes, organizations may apply for grant funding for multiple projects, but separate applications must be submitted for each project and each must meet the eligibility criteria.
+Yes, organizations may apply for grant funding for multiple projects, but separate applications must be submitted for each project, and each must meet the eligibility criteria.

 Yes, organizations are welcome to request additional funding.
 While approval of the additional amount is not guaranteed, your request will be reviewed alongside all other applications.
 To assist the review committee, please provide a detailed explanation in your application outlining how the additional funds would enhance your program’s impact on the community.